MicrosoftDocs/learn/learn-pr/azure-devops/create-a-release-management-workflow/includes/3-set-up-environment.md

 ## Create the Azure App Service environments

 Here, you create the environments that receive the build artifact as the change moves through the pipeline.
-You create one App Service instance that corresponds to each of the dev, test, staging, and production environments.
+You create one App Service instance that corresponds to each of the _Dev_, _Test_, and _Staging_ environments.

-> [!IMPORTANT]
-> Remember that you need your own Azure subscription to complete the exercises in this module.

-### Bring up Cloud Shell through the Azure portal

 In [Create a release pipeline with Azure Pipelines](/learn/modules/create-release-pipeline?azure-portal=true), you brought up App Service through the Azure portal.
 Although the portal is a great way to explore what's available on Azure or to perform basic tasks, bringing up components such as App Service can become tedious and repetitive.

 In this module, you bring up four App Service instances using the Azure command-line interface (CLI).
 You can access the Azure CLI from a terminal or through Visual Studio Code.
 Here, you access the Azure CLI from Azure Cloud Shell, a browser-based shell experience that's hosted in the cloud.
 Cloud Shell comes with the Azure CLI configured for you to use with your Azure subscription.

+> [!IMPORTANT]
+> Remember that you need your own Azure subscription to complete the exercises in this module.

+### Bring up Cloud Shell through the Azure portal

 1. Go to the [Azure portal](https://portal.azure.com?azure-portal=true) and sign in.
 1. From the menu bar, select Cloud Shell.
+When prompted, select the **Bash** experience.

     ![Selecting Cloud Shell from the menu bar](../../shared/media/azure-portal-menu-cloud-shell.png)